FAQ

 General training knowledge, experience, and delivery

-• How experienced or knowledgeable is the trainer in your specific industry and/or the training topic?
+• Does the trainer have experience or knowledge in your specific industry and/or the training topic?

 • Has the trainer had special training in developing and delivering adult education?
 For example, do they possess B.C.'s Provincial Instructor Diploma (or equivalent) or a Train the Trainer certificate?